MicrosoftDocs/defender-docs/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti.md

 # What is Microsoft Defender Threat Intelligence (Defender TI)?

 >[!IMPORTANT]
-> On June 30, 2024, The Microsoft Defender Threat Intelligence (Defender TI) standalone portal (https://ti.defender.microsoft.com) will be retired and will no longer be accessible.
+> On June 30, 2024, The Microsoft Defender Threat Intelligence (Defender TI) standalone portal (https://ti.defender.microsoft.com) was retired and is no longer accessible.
 Customers can continue using Defender TI in the [Microsoft Defender portal](https://aka.ms/mdti-intel-explorer) or with [Microsoft Copilot for Security](security-copilot-and-defender-threat-intelligence.md).
 [Learn more](https://aka.ms/mdti-standaloneportal)

 Microsoft Defender Threat Intelligence (Defender TI) is a platform that streamlines triage, incident response, threat hunting, vulnerability management, and threat intelligence analyst workflows when conducting threat infrastructure analysis and gathering threat intelligence.
 With security organizations actioning an ever-increasing amount of intelligence and alerts within their environment, having a threat analysis an intelligence platform that allows for accurate and timely assessments of alerting is important.